regen-network/regen-js/packages/api/README.md

 # `@public-awesome/stargaze-api`

-A client library for the Regen Ledger.
+A client library for the Stargaze blockchain.

 ## Get Started